matrix-org/synapse/docs/modules/third_party_rules_callbacks.md

 Modules can modify the `request_content` (by e.g. adding events to its `initial_state`), or deny the room's creation by raising a `module_api.errors.SynapseError`.

+If multiple modules implement this callback, the first callback raising an exception causes the room creation to be denied, and the subsequent implementations of this callback to be ignored.
+If none of the callbacks raise an exception then the room creation is allowed.

 ### `check_threepid_can_be_invited`

 ```python